 What is a USDA loan?

-The USDA home loan is specifically for rural property purchase and was developed to encourage home purchases in rural areas.
+The USDA home loan is specifically available for rural properties only and was developed to encourage home purchases in rural areas.

 What are the qualifications for a USDA loan?